Scandinavia Design

 Français

-20% off until March 5
+20% off until May 5

 Poul Henningsen designed the three-shade system back in 1925-1926.
 The first lights using the system were designed for an exhibition in Paris.
 His work with Louis Poulsen continued right up until his death in 1967.
 Throughout his life, Poul Henningsen sought to create glare-free light, direct light where it was most needed, and create soft shadows, using incandescent bulbs as a light source.

-A smaller version, the PH5/4½ Pendant, was created for the Aarhus Concert Hall in 1984.
+In 1984, the smaller version of the 4-shade luminaire, the PH5-4½ suspension, was created for the Concert Hall in Århus, Denmark.

 PH 5-4½ Ø46.6 x H31.8 cm – light source 1 x E27 or LED 3000-1800K, DALI, Dimmable or bluetooth